MySQL

 Solution

-VVR versions 8.0.7 and later support MySQL CDC Source reuse.
-The reuse feature merges compatible MySQL CDC source tables.
-A merge occurs when the source tables have the same configuration options, except for the database name, table name, and server-id.
+VVR 8.0.7 and later versions support MySQL CDC source reuse.
+This feature merges MySQL CDC source tables that can be merged.
+Merging occurs when the source table configurations are identical, except for the database name, table name, and server-id.
 The engine automatically merges MySQL CDC sources within the same job.

 Procedure

-1. Use the SET command in an SQL job:
+1. Use the SET command in your SQL job:

 SET 'table.optimizer.source-merge.enabled' = 'true';